Written By Tricia Whitlock

 I’m still amazed by how large this group has become, as well as how we continue to grow along the tendrils of a shared dream.

 Together we are explorers, wanderers, and passionate humans with strong visions and a fierce desire to experience this life to the fullest.

 Little did I know, I was on a collision course with Hannah and PJ McMullen, who had a similar vision to create a better way to find jobs in the Pilates and yoga industries.
 I had no idea that our partnership would result in the merging of our 2 brainchildren into PlankeApp.
-The app connects studios who are offering seasonal, substitute, and permanent jobs with instructors who are looking for teaching opportunities.
+The app connects studios who are offering seasonal, substitute, and permanent jobs with instructors who are looking for teaching or training opportunities.

 As Hannah, PJ and I began working together, I learned, grew, and fumbled a bit.
 Building a tech company was something I had never done, and I’ve learned what it means to work side-by-side with two ambitious, straightforward, and incredibly smart people who are propelled forward by the visionary goal of elevating our industry using technology.

 Along the way, I also discovered many things about our industry - through my own experience as a studio owner, observation of the relationships created in the TPI group and on PlankeApp, and in personal connection with some of you (what a joy that has been!).

 As things have unfolded, my focus has landed on the following question:

 It’s a question I mull over daily, discuss with friends, and journal about.

 In truth, I feel relatively new to Pilates, having completed my certification in 2016.
 Yet those years have been chock full of learning experiences, both as a studio owner and as an instructor of human bodies, and it feels like a lifetime ago that I picked up that training manual.